Teachers, please read through this information thoroughly, even if you are a veteran of these field trips.

 While visiting Bobcat Ridge Natural Area, students will:

-- Identify biotic and abiotic factors at Bobcat Ridge.
+- Students will identify biotic and abiotic factors at Bobcat.

-- Collect data on wildlife, plant life, and soil in one ecosystem at Bobcat Ridge.
+- Students will collect data on wildlife, plants, and soil in one ecosystem at Bobcat.

 Back in the Classroom